 Shall we do some MYTH BUSTING?
 We all know sugar is BAD.
 And whole foods are GOOD.
 Yep, we’ve got that.
-But WHY do people eating a whole food diet per the government food pyramid, still end up with high cholesterol and heart disease?
+But WHY do many people eat a whole food diet but still end up with high cholesterol and heart disease?
 Maybe it’s not exactly BAD foods vs. GOOD foods.
-What about nutritious whole foods that CONVERT to sugar in the body?
-They may not TASTE sweet, but we know they quickly turn into SUGAR:
+What about HIGH-CARB WHOLE FOODS that CONVERT immediately to sugar in the body?
+AHA!!
+These foods may not TASTE sweet, but they CAUSE DISEASE because they IMMEDIATELY become SUGAR:

 - All Grains,